So… you have a few questions. That’s understandable. Here’s a few answers.

 Do you use natural light?

 Many headshot photographers in L.A. go out of their way to advertise they “specialize in natural light”.
 They’ll take you on a walk around the block, or under an overpass or maybe even a parking garage.
 Well, I like to do those things as well if the conditions are right or if that is what you want.
-BUT, more importantly, I can shoot with any situation because I also know how to use studio lighting in a natural way… and I like it that I can serve your needs so many ways.
+BUT, more importantly, I can shoot with any situation because I also know how to use studio lighting in a natural way… and I like that I can serve your needs so many ways.
 Let’s face it, sometimes it might be too windy if your hair is long.
 Do you want to spend a ton of money having someone edit out all the fly-aways.
 Or it may be too hot or cold… or wet.
-If you set up a certain day and have planned for days or weeks to have your shots on that date, do you really want weather to cause a cancellation?
-And then you have to reschedule and hope for the best?
+Or you might feel uncomfortable with lookie-loos checking you out during the shoot.
+If you set up for a certain day and have planned for days or weeks to have your shots on that date, do you really want weather to cause a cancellation?
+And then you have to reschedule and still hope for the best?

-I use natural light as it enters my studio.
-And I also add in studio flash when I need to.
+I use natural light on some shots as it enters my studio.
+And I also add in studio lighting when I need to.
 Simply put, I do what needs to be done to get great images.
 I have the skills and the gear to accomplish that.
 It took a lot of work and a lot of training that maybe some others didn’t put in, but you benefit from my time and work put in to make your shoot successful regardless of the weather.
 I’ll even take my strobes outside for headshots with a cityscape background if that is what is really wanted.
+That may require a different headshot package but we could do it.

-But like most photographers, I do love shooting outside as much as the next.
+I love shooting outside as much as the next photographer.
 I’m just prepared for anything.
-That may be one thing that separates me from some.
-I’m certainly not knocking those photogs that do a fantastic job with natural light.
+That may be one thing that separates me from many.
+I’m certainly not knocking those photogs that do a fantastic job with only natural light.
 Many are terrific.
 And many of those are trained in being able to do it both ways, as I do.
 I just don’t want to be forced to shoot with whatever weather comes on a particular day.
+I want the comforts of inside.
+I like indoor plumbing.

 Here’s my main argument for people who say that headshots are best if shot in natural light and those who are dogmatic about it.
 The fact is that almost every set you’ll ever work on has some sort of augmented light, even if you are shooting outside.
-So if the sets are lit artificially and that is how you’re going to be seen, then why do headshots require natural light.
+So if the sets are lit artificially and that is how you’re going to be seen, then why do headshots require natural light?
 All of Spielberg’s films are impeccably lit but they look natural, right?
 The actors look great in his films, right?
+But most of it is studio lighting.
 I’m not a lighting master like his DP but I make my clients look great!
 At least I think so.
+And although sometimes I shoot against a flat colored backdrop for the commercial look, I also shoot images that give the illusion of depth that I think lend themselves to more theatrical look.
+I think that why most people don’t like indoor shoots is because they only think about those flat backgrounds.
+My shots don’t look flat at all, unless that is the specific look that we’re after.

 What time of day are the sessions?

-Sometimes I’ll even shoot the session at night using either studio backdrops or maybe step out for some ambient settings like alleys or even Rodeo Drive in Beverly Hills.
+Sometimes I’ll even shoot the session at night.
+Since I shoot in studio I am not dependent on weather or time of day.
+Or, maybe you’d like to step out after dark for some ambient settings like alleys or even Rodeo Drive in Beverly Hills.
 I’m up for fun shoots.
 Sometimes the clients are working day gigs as they pursue their dreams and night is the only time they can shoot.
-I try to be their for my clients in any way I can.
+I try to be their for my clients in any way I can but there is an extra charge for shooting after hours.

 Do we review images during the shoot?